apache/hudi/hudi-console/hudi-console/src/main/assembly/script/README.md

 ## Upgrade Guide

-When upgrading StreamPark from an old version to a new version, you need to execute some SQL to upgrade the schema and data of the database.
+When upgrading HUDI Console from an old version to a new version, you need to execute some SQL to upgrade the schema and data of the database.

 We sorted out the upgrade sql in the upgrade directory, you can choose `mysql` or `pgsql` according to your database.
-And we have sorted out the corresponding upgrade SQL for each version of StreamPark.
+And we have sorted out the corresponding upgrade SQL for each version of HUDI-Console.
 The `version.sql` means: upgrade from the previous version to the current version, and it includes schema changes and data changes.

 For example:

-- `1.2.3.sql` needs to be executed when StreamPark is upgraded from `1.2.2` to `1.2.3`.
+- `1.2.3.sql` needs to be executed when HUDI-Console is upgraded from `1.2.2` to `1.2.3`.
-- `1.2.3.sql` and `2.0.0.sql`  needs to be executed when StreamPark is upgraded from `1.2.2` to `2.0.0`.
+- `1.2.3.sql` and `2.0.0.sql`  needs to be executed when HUDI-Console is upgraded from `1.2.2` to `2.0.0`.